ElektraInitiative/libelektra/doc/COMPILE.md

 It can be also left empty to install plugins next to other libraries.

-#### `GTEST_ROOT`

-Specifies the root of the GoogleTest sources, to be used for some of the tests.
-A `CMakeLists.txt` inside `GTEST_ROOT` will be searched as way to detect a valid GoogleTest source directory.
-If it is empty (`""`), an internal version of gtest will be used.

 It is recommended that you browse through all of the options using ccmake.
 Afterwards press 'c' again (maybe multiple times until all variables are resolved) and then 'g' to generate.
 Finally press 'e' to exit.